rodlie/NatronPluginManager/docs/repo.md

 </repo>
 ```

-**NOTE:** the filename ``manifest.xml`` is not an requirement.
-The end-user adds a new repository by providing a direct url to the XML file.
+The client adds a new repository by providing a direct url to the XML file.

 ### ``version``